mywildancloud/logforge/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to ReviseLog, please:
+If you'd like to contribute to UpdateFlow, please:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.